walshbr/walshbr.github.io/pages/cv.md

 * Co-editor with Kelly Hammond and Gregory Palermo, [Issue 18 of the Journal of Interactive Technology and Pedagogy](https://jitp.commons.gc.cuny.edu/table-of-contents-issue-eighteen/) with a Forum on Data and Computational Pedagogy, Fall 2020.
 * "<i>Prism</i> and Reading's Shape" solicited for edited collection <i><em>Pataphysics Then &amp; Now</em></i> (forthcoming).
-* "[A Humanists Cookbook for Natural Language Processing in Python](https://github.com/walshbr/humanists-nlp-cookbook/blob/release/toc.ipynb)", with Rebecca Draughon, Fall 2020.
+* "[A Humanists Cookbook for Natural Language Processing in Python](https://github.com/walshbr/humanists-nlp-cookbook/blob/release/toc.ipynb)", with Rebecca Bultman, Fall 2020.
 * "<a href="http://jacket2.org/commentary/remixing-sound-archive-cut-poetry-recordings">Remixing the Sound Archive: Cut-up Poetry Recordings</a>," <em>Clipping</em>, series in <em>Jacket2</em>, January 5, 2018.
 * <em><a href="http://walshbr.com/textanalysiscoursebook/">Introduction to Text Analysis: A Coursebook</a></em>, open access textbook self-published with <a href="https://www.wlu.edu/directory/profile?ID=x2047">Sarah Horowitz</a>, Fall 2016.
 * A number of my blog posts have been featured on [DH Now](/categories/dh-now/) ({{ site.categories['dh now'] | size }}) and [dh+lib](/categories/dh-lib/) ({{ site.categories['dh+lib'] | size }}).